nrw-digital/week-notes/en/updates/_posts/2023-01-13-week-notes.md

 Eleven users, interviewed for one hour each, gave a picture of what it’s like to apply for a licence to fell trees.

-As user-centred people we love these sessions - and in this one we learned a lot.
+We love James' sessions and in this one we learned a lot.

 What was striking was that most of these users have a transactional relationship with NRW: